 Following agreements were proposed on the first round of offline discussion:

-Proposal: To agree to the following solution
+Proposal: with respect to the solution below

 Solution 2) Always use the MeasObjectToAddModList IE plus the measObjectToRemoveList IE when adding/modifying/removing measurement objects.

 In this option the measObjectToRemoveList IE is used to remove all measurements previously configured.
 All measurements that want to be added or modified are present in the MeasObjectToAddModList IE as measurements to be added.